jtophilip/bindingtutor/doc/HowTo.rst

 Screen shot of curves from above models

-The program also will calculate the difference between the two curves and display the result if the X-axis is plotting total [MT] or toal [A] or in competition mode.
+The program also will calculate the difference between the two curves and display the result if the X-axis is plotting total [MT] or total [A] or in competition mode.

 Screen shot of difference between the curves